aturkewi/ecto_lock_v0/README.md

 Now that all works well and good, but what if we had _two_ servers running this check at the same time?
 What would that look like?
 To simulate this, we're going to spin up two [elixir process](INSERT LINK HERE) that will run at relatively the same time.

 >Note: Spawning an elixir process is just allowing some code to execute asynchronously.
-It's a great topic for another blog post, but for the moment, I think that should be enough of an understaning :)
+It's a great topic for another blog post, but for the moment, I think that should be enough of an understanding :)

 Let's create a couple of helpers for ourselves here.
 Go ahead and create a file `lib/ecto_lock/helper.ex` and put the following in it: